This Is the Best Budget Template for New Business Owners

 Consider the amount of money you have or can obtain.
 What’s realistic for you to spend?

 Remember, if you’re taking out a loan, you will have to pay it back.
 Only borrow what you can feasibly pay back.
 If you’re using your personal savings, don’t max it out in your budget.
-Leaving a little bit of cushion is important because you always want to maintain an emergency fund.
+Leaving a little bit of cushion is important because you always want to maintain an emergency fund for unexpected expenditures.

 Step 2: Categorize your startup expenses

 Brain dump everything you think you’ll spend money on to start your business and put it in the spreadsheet.

 Startup expenses are not ongoing operational costs; they’re the initial things you need to buy to start your business—but that you don’t anticipate spending money on forever.